 Trussing simply means tying the legs together using trussing string or reusable silicon bands (affiliate links).
-Trussing and tucking the birds wings behind it’s back make for more even cooking and make the bird look a little prettier.
+Trussing and tucking the bird’s wings behind it’s back makes for more even cooking and make the bird look a little prettier.

 Size Matters: Cooking Time